lpsinger/userguide/capabilities.rst

 .. figure:: _static/ObsScen_timeline.*
    :alt: Long-term observing schedule

 We plan that following a one-month engineering run, Observing Run 4 (O4) will start on May 24.
-During O4, we expect that four facilities (:term:`LHO`, :term:`LLO`, :term:`Virgo`, and :term:`KAGRA`) will contribute;
+During O4, we expect that four facilities (:term:`LHO`, :term:`LLO`, :term:`Virgo`, and :term:`KAGRA`) will contribute.
+LIGO Hanford and Livingston plan to start the observing run on 24 May 2023; while current sensitivities are 130-150 Mpc for binary neutron star coalescences, work will continue to improve the sensitivity during the run.
-LIGO and Virgo will run for 18 months with one or two one-month breaks for maintenance; KAGRA will begin the run with LIGO and Virgo and then return to extended commissioning to re-join with greater sensitivity toward the end of O4.
+Virgo plans to join toward the end of June, after commissioning to address a damaged mirror that is limiting the performance.
+KAGRA will begin the run with LIGO and then return to extended commissioning to re-join with greater sensitivity toward the end of O4.

 Live Status
 -----------